telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListButtonColumn.md

 Gets or sets a string, representing a comma-separated enumeration of DataFields
             from the data source, which will be applied to the formatting specified in the ConfirmTextFormatString property.

-###  ConfirmDialogType `TreeListConfirmDialogType`

-Gets or sets what kind of confirm dialog will be used in a .

-###  ConfirmDialogWidth `Unit`

-Gets or sets the width of the Confirm Dialog (if it is a RadWindow)

-###  ConfirmDialogHeight `Unit`
+###  ConfirmTextFormatString `String`

-Gets or sets the height of the Confirm Dialog (if it is a RadWindow)
+Gets or sets a string, specifying the FormatString of the ConfirmText.

-###  Text `String`
+###  ConfirmTitle `String`

-Gets or sets a value indicating the text that will be shown for a button.
+Gets or sets the title that will be shown on the RadWindow confirmation dialog when a button

-###  ImageUrl `String`

-Gets or sets a value indicating the URL for the image that will be used in a
-            Image button.  should be set to
-            ImageButton.

-###  ButtonCssClass `String`

-Gets or sets the CssClass of the button
+            in this column is clicked.

 ###  DataTextField `String`